JohYoshida/midterm/README.md

 ## Getting Started

-- Install all dependancies (using the 'npm install' command).
+- Install all dependencies with `npm install`
-- Run the development web server using 'npm run local' from the project directory
+- Run the development web server with `npm run local` from the project directory
 - Enjoy!